Venom9182/OCR-TEXT-IMAGE-TRANSLATOR/README.md

 Struggling to translate the whole image?
 We got our new image translator.
 This can just convert the whole image into your desired language.
-Our new image translator will convert the image and it will display the translated image.

 ![image](https://user-images.githubusercontent.com/85027477/176686787-fba5ff92-1160-4e8b-a1ac-e14bd27152e8.png)